coledeihs/dockerfiles/README.md

-dockerfiles
+VNS3 Plugin Dockerfiles
 ===========

-Dockerfiles for automated builds in [Docker Hub](https://hub.docker.com/u/cohesiveft/)
+In Progress!